 UN Security Council delays vote on Syria ceasefire resolution

-A draft resolution aimed at ending the carnage in the eastern Ghouta district and elsewhere in Syria will be put up for a vote in the 15-member council at 12 p.m.
-EST (1700 GMT) on Saturday, Kuwait’s U.N.
+A draft resolution aimed at ending the carnage in the eastern Ghouta district and elsewhere in Syria will be put up for a vote in the 15-member council at noon (1700 GMT) on Saturday, Kuwait's U.N.
 Ambassador Mansour Ayyad Al-Otaibi said.

-Al-Otaibi said talks were centred on the language of one paragraph that specifically demands a cessation of hostilities for 30 days, possibly starting 72 hours after adoption, to allow aid access and medical evacuations.

-"We have not been able to close the gap completely," Sweden's U.N.
-Ambassador Olof Skoog told reporters.
-"We're not going to give up ...
-I hope that we will adopt something forceful, meaningful, impactful tomorrow."

-The delay followed a flurry of last-minute negotiations on the text drafted by Sweden and Kuwait after Russia, a veto-holding ally of Syrian President Bashar al-Assad, proposed new amendments.
+The 24-hour delay followed a flurry of last-minute negotiations on the text drafted by Sweden and Kuwait after Russia, a veto-holding ally of Syrian President Bashar al-Assad, proposed new amendments on Friday.

 "Unbelievable that Russia is stalling a vote on a ceasefire allowing humanitarian access in Syria," U.S. Ambassador to the U.N.
 Nikki Haley posted on Twitter.